-This (brochure, email, display boar Will convince (target person for our communication) That (action we hope to achieve, i.e e., attending our retreat) Will (describe the benefit they will unplug from their daily worries and have time to <fill< td="">• • •</fill<> • • • Because (state the facts that proorganization functions more effectively when we take when we know one another better.)
+r Objective for Every Retrea (brochure, email, display boar t Communication rd, speech, Facebook page, ad, etc.) Will convince (target person for our communication) That (action we hope to achieve, i. e., attending our retreat) (describe the benefit they will y worries and have time to <fil< td="">realize, i.e., will allow participants to I in purpose of your retreat&gt; )</fil<> realize, i.e., will allow participants to I in purpose of your retreat> ) s more effectively when we tak ove our claim, i.e., we know that our te time to do "big picture" planning and Adapted from Small Business Marketing for Dummies